vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

     newRootPath: deploy
 ```

-This configuration means vendir will manager the `config/upstream` directory.
+This configuration means vendir will manage the `config/upstream` directory.
 To
 download the assets and produce a lock file, run the following.

 ```sh